clj-grenada/lib-grenada/README.md

 # lib-grenada

-A Clojure library that helps you doing stuff according to the [Grenada spec](https://github.com/clj-grenada/grenada-spec).
-Currently this is in an early stage of development and not supposed to be used by ordinary people.
+Central library for Grenada and Datadoc JARs, which in turn have to do with Clojure documentation and metadata.
+See the [Grenada specification](https://github.com/clj-grenada/grenada-spec) for a list of features and other information.

 [documentation overview](doc/overview.md)